Satyamkhadka/BPTS/README.md

 # BPTS
-This is our college projects which keeps track of all the papers you have back on.
-It is basically result processing system on brief overview.
+This is our college project which keeps track of backpaper logs.